On May 25, an overhaul of EU Consumer Data protections dubbed the GDPR (General Data Protection Regulation) is going into effect.

 To meet GDPR’s strict requirements for consent, you should track it on a case-by-case basis for each of your HubSpot contacts.
 Luckily, Hubspot’s form and landing page tools make this relatively easy.
 Use landing page copy to let your prospect know how you plan on processing their data and track consent using a form field.

-- Define a Label for it, and in
+Define a Label for it, and in Field Type select Single checkbox.

 While it is not required by GDPR, you may want to set up double opt-in on your forms to confirm you have consent.
 This is also easily done in your HubSpot portal.
 Go to Content > Content Settings.
 In the left menu, click Email > Double Opt-In.